Creepy Mistakes You Might Be Making

 What’s worse?
 The internet makes this even more of a risk because your reputation follows you far more doggedly than it could in - say - the 1960’s.

 Nobody likes being made to feel uncomfortable or unsafe, and most communities (think friend groups and professional networks) have social mechanisms to exclude people who don't respect that desire.
 Put into other words, they’ll find a way to kick out creepy men who scare the … uh …. women.
+So how can you avoid this unfortunate fate?

 “The Creeper” From Scooby Doo - Not A Good Look

-I would know, because I’ve been one of those creepy men.
+Look, I’ve been one of those creepy men.
 I have - in the past - been excluded and ignored from groups because I made women afraid.

 If you’re there, you probably (hopefully?) meant well, but you committed some series of offenses that upset, offended, or weirded-out people around you and turned yourself into a social outcast.
 Sorry.
 It sucks.
 I’ve been there.